twitchplayskh/Lifeline-Twitch-Voice-Controller/README.md

 Press Circle  →  wait 0.5s  →  speak the command  →  release Circle
 ```

 The 0.5 second pause after pressing Circle is critical — the game needs this time to start listening.
-Speak too soon and Rio won't register anything.
+Speak too soon and Operator won't register anything.

 The bot replicates this automatically: